 Rev. Kristen Richardson-Frick

-Rev. Brad Thie, a 1998 Duke Divinity School graduate, is an ordained elder and a member of the Western North Carolina Annual Conference.
+Reverend Brad Thie is the director of the Thriving Rural Communities initiative at Duke Divinity School.
+He is a 1998 Duke Divinity graduate and an ordained elder and a member of the Western North Carolina Annual Conference.
 He has pastored three Rural United Methodist churches in North Carolina, and has extensive experience ministering as a chaplain and spiritual counselor in prisons, hospitals, and retirement communities.
-Before joining Thriving Rural Communities in 2013, Thie served as pastor for eight years of Friendship UMC in Newton, N.C., a partner church with Thriving Rural Communities.
+Before joining Thriving Rural Communities as director in 2013, Thie served as pastor for eight years of Friendship UMC in Newton, N.C., a partner church with Thriving Rural Communities.
 Thie has an M.B.A. from Jacksonville University in Jacksonville, Fla., and a B.A. in psychology from Bowling Green State University.
 He experienced his calling to pastoral ministry while participating in a Disciple I Bible Study at Mt.
 Pisgah UMC in Greensboro, N.C.
 During his service at Mt.
 Pisgah, he also served as a facilitator of Disciple Bible Study through Disciple Bible Outreach Ministry (DBOM) in two prison facilities.
 He has served on DBOM’s Executive Council, as a candidacy mentor for numerous ministry candidates, as spiritual director of the Emmanuel Emmaus Community, and currently serves on the Board of United Church Homes and Services.

-Having worked in all aspects of fund raising (annual, capital and planned giving), Jim Holladay was alumni director, annual fund director, and director for development at Woodberry Forest School in Virginia during his 20-year tenure there.
+Having worked in all aspects of fundraising (annual, capital, and planned giving), Jim Holladay was alumni director, annual fund director, and director for development at Woodberry Forest School in Virginia during his 20-year tenure there.
 He has experience working on capital campaigns as well as working with and developing legacy initiatives to help grow needed endowment funds.
-Holladay also consulted for Myers Park Presbyterian Church in Charlotte, N.C. on a major gifts and planned giving initiative to help grow their endowment and fund other major capital needs.
-He most recently returned to Woodberry Forest School as a capital gifts officer, helping the school raise funds for major gifts and planned giving.
+Holladay also consulted for Myers Park Presbyterian Church in Charlotte, N.C., on a major gifts and planned giving initiative to help grow its endowment and fund other major capital needs.
+He most recently returned to Woodberry Forest School in Virginia as a capital gifts officer, helping the school raise funds for major gifts and planned giving.